gitmachtl/scripts/cardano/testnet/README.md

 Done. :smiley:
 </details>

-## Migrate your existing Stakepool to HW-Wallet-Owner-Keys (Ledger/Trezor)
+## Migrate your existing StakePool to HW-Wallet-Owner-Keys (Ledger/Trezor)

 So this is an important one for many of you that already have registered a stakepool on Cardano before.
 Now is the time to upgrade your owner funds security to the next level by using HW-Wallet-Keys instead of CLI-Keys.
 In the example below we have an existing CLI-Owner with name **owner**, and we want to migrate that to the new owner with name **ledgerowner**.
 The poolname is mypool in this example, but you know the game, you have done it before.